Lifecycle configuration elements - Amazon Simple Storage Service

 You can direct Amazon S3 to perform specific actions in an object's lifetime by specifying one or more of the following predefined actions in an S3 Lifecycle rule.
 The effect of these actions depends on the versioning state of your bucket.

 • Transition action element – You specify the Transition action to transition objects from one storage class to another.
-For more information about transitioning objects, see Supported transitions and related constraints.
+For more information about transitioning objects, see Supported transitions.
 When a specified date or time period in the object's lifetime is reached, Amazon S3 performs the transition.

 For a versioned bucket (versioning-enabled or versioning-suspended bucket), the Transition action applies to the current object version.
 To manage noncurrent versions, Amazon S3 defines the NoncurrentVersionTransition action (described later in this topic).

 • Expiration action element – The Expiration action expires objects identified in the rule and applies to eligible objects in any of the Amazon S3 storage classes.
-For more information about storage classes, see Using Amazon S3 storage classes.
+For more information about storage classes, see Understanding and managing Amazon S3 storage classes.
 Amazon S3 makes all expired objects unavailable.
 Whether the objects are permanently removed depends on the versioning state of the bucket.

 • Nonversioned bucket – The Expiration action results in Amazon S3 permanently removing the object.